There’s been a lot of buzz about corporate wellness programs lately, with many studies confirming the success of these programs.

 AmTrust Knows Safety Resources

-Effective employee wellness programs impact a company in every aspect of a business from productivity to morale.
 AmTrust knows that safety training and employee well-being are key to a proactive approach to minimalizing injuries, incidents and controlling costs.

-Contact AmTrust’s Loss Control Department for information on safety resources and commercial property safeguards to ensure their ongoing success.
+*AmTrust has partnered with Optum Workers' Comp and Auto No-Fault, a pharmacy care management company, to implement processes that reduce overall opioid prescriptions to our insured’s injured employees.
 This material is for informational purposes only and is not legal or business advice.
 Neither AmTrust Financial Services, Inc. nor any of its subsidiaries or affiliates represents or warrants that the information contained herein is appropriate or suitable for any specific business or legal purpose.
 Readers seeking resolution of specific questions should consult their business and/or legal advisors.
 Coverages may vary by location.
 Contact your local RSM for more information.